 Lower Austria is investing millions in artificial intelligence!

-EU billion for artificial intelligence
+EU billions for artificial intelligence